 What does it take to have a great design?
 Is it all about creativity?
 We have another answer: it’s a combination of creativity and good planning.
 To plan a great work of art, you need to first know the basic elements and principles of design.

 The elements of design are the tools you use to create a work of art.
 Knowing the fundamental elements and applying them to your piece with a clear understanding will help you make it powerful enough to convey a message.

-So, what are the main elements that you need to know before starting working on your blank canvas?
+So, what are the main elements that you need to know before starting to work on your blank canvas?
 Check out these seven basic elements of design that can take your work to another level.

 Use this HTML code to share the infographic on your website:

 Form refers to the positive element over the space of your work.
 Together with space, it creates a three-dimensional effect.
 The 3D objects include pyramids, cubes, and other abstract forms.
 You can make a 3D effect by using shadows, color, and overlaid objects.

 It’s sometimes interchangeably used with another design element – shape, however, they’re slightly different.
 The form is mostly 3D and more realistic, while the shape is two-dimensional and flat.

 A shape can be geometric or organic.
 The geometric shapes are precise and include shapes like triangles, squares, etc. Organic shapes have a more natural look with a curvy flow.
 They are asymmetrical and irregular elements and are associated with the natural world.

 Creating a shape for your design piece demands attention and knowledge since they express a mood or convey a message based on their form, color, texture, and other attributes.
 For example, sharper shapes like squares are more masculine, while triangles direct the attention of the viewer to a specific point.
 And, abstract shapes are considered the basic shapes that provide building blocks for any kind of design composition.